Fangkang515/ARIMAplus/README.md

 # ARIMAplus
 Small project aimed to find the best model for predicting values for a given set of data.
+I'm working on it in hope to better understand forecasting techniques and statistics, alongside with genetic algorithms and neural networks.

 ###### What is going on:
 Chosen CSV file is loaded.
 The file is expected to contain numbers one-number-for-a-line.